- Eden Warner — Chair of the Board

 Jennifer Chou is a proud 1996 Chadwick School alumna.
 Following her years at Chadwick, Chou graduated from Stanford University with a bachelor’s degree in English in 2000, a master’s degree in English in 2001 and a J.D. in 2005.
 Since 2008, she has served as an Assistant United States Attorney with the United States Attorney’s Office in Los Angeles, prosecuting violent crime.
 After clerking for the Honorable Barry G. Silverman on the Ninth Circuit United States Court of Appeals, she worked in Washington D.C. as a litigator with Latham & Watkins and as an attorney on Hillary Rodham Clinton’s 2008 Presidential campaign.

 Chou teaches trial advocacy at USC Gould School of Law and is a member of the Stanford Alumni Association’s Board of Directors in addition to the Board of Trustees for Chadwick School.
 Prior to attending law school, Chou taught seventh- and 11th-grade English at Chadwick.
 She also founded the Chadwick Improvisors, aka “ChImps,” which has been going strong for more than 15 years and counting.
-Jennifer lives in Los Angeles with her husband, Joe Webb, and their daughter.
+Chou lives in Los Angeles with her husband, Joe Webb, and their two daughters.

-Pam Freer and her husband Randy are the parents of twin daughters who are twelfth-graders at Chadwick.
+Pam Freer and her husband Randy are the parents of twin daughters who are Chadwick alumnae.
 Freer is the founder of Swiftwater Consultants, a Rolling Hills Estates marketing consulting firm.
 After graduating from Dartmouth College with an AB in Government and Policy Studies, Freer began her career in advertising as an account manager, working on major global accounts like General Mills, Kellogg’s, Maybelline, Gillette and Motorola Cellular Products before being tapped to run the International Ad Sales Marketing Team for Time Warner/Turner (TWT).
+Freer also was a Senior Vice President at CBS/Viacom in New York, where she launched and ran the integrated marketing department.
 She eventually traded corporate life to privately consult in education, luxury, athletic apparel and television program development.
 During her time at Chadwick School, Freer served as a board member and president of the Friends of the Library, as well as a long-time member of the Chadwick Parents Association Board.
 She also assisted with the launch of the Delphinus Fund for Financial Aid.

 - NICK RICHARDSON